gao440/personal-site/src/data/about.md

 # Intro

 Hi!!
 Nice to meet you I'm Charles.
-I am someone who is passionate about storyelling, Products and learning.
+I am someone who is passionate about storytelling, products and learning.
+In the future I hope to devlop myself and help others along the way!

+I am an aspiring Product Manager and Engineer hoping to create a difference.

 # Some history
 - I grew up in Northville, Michigan, a suburb of Detriot (Go lions!)